captaincarol098-cmyk/Lorenzo_Project_Readme/README.md

-## 🍯 Date Varieties (Class Descriptions + Screenshots)
+## 🍯 Saudinian Dates Varieties

-Below are the 10 date varieties included in this project, each with its description and corresponding Flutter app screenshot.
+Below are the 10 date varieties as a class an each with its description and corresponding image.

 ---